 Over the years.
 Aug.
-16 proved to be a very action-packed day for the National Hockey League’s resident in Arizona.
-A Stanley Cup hero in Detroit was acquired on this date 71 years ago.
+16 proved to be a very action-packed day for the National Hockey League’s residents in Arizona.
+A Stanley Cup hero in Detroit was acquired on this date 72 years ago.
 Also, one of the greatest American-born and undrafted players in league history signed his first professional contract.
 So, let’s begin our daily trip back in time to relive all the best memories from this date.

 A Busy Day in the Desert

 The Phoenix/Arizona Coyotes have made some big moves on Aug.
 16 over the years.
 The biggest one came in 1996 when they acquired center Jeremy Roenick from the Chicago Blackhawks in exchange for Alexei Zhamnov, Craig Mills, and a first-round draft pick.